 Step 3 – Use A Pumice Stone On Large Areas

-A quality pumice stone that is shaped to pull hair from upholstered car seats and carpet is the best tool for removing pet hair.
+A quality pumice stone that is shaped to pull pet hair from your car seats and carpet is the best tool for removing pet hair.

 The stone is very rough and will grab hair as it is dragged across carpet and fabric.
 Even stubborn strands will get hooked by the pumice and pulled out of the weave.

-This is the most effective tool for removing pet hairs.
+This is the most effective tool for removing pet hair.

 Step 4 – Use A Rubber Pet Hair Brush On Tight Areas

 A rubber pet hair brush is one other tool that is a go-to for professional detailers.
 It is also very grabby like nitrile rubber gloves.
 Its rubber bristles are even better than gloves at being able to grab pet fur and hair from your car.